geemus/notes/kindle/functional_training_and_beyond.md

   * Start with the lower volumes of complex/demanding moves like multi-joint, multi-planar or extremely heavy movements.
 Finish with higher volumes of simpler moves like closed-chain, light or isolated movements.
   * Mechanical dropsets allow more endurance work by altering mechanics after failure is reached. ie push-ups to fail, then knee push-ups, etc.
   * If building endurance is a priority, consider metcon circuits.
+* Intensity
   * Polarized Training uses roughly 75% low intensity, 20% high intensity, and about 5% threshold training.
   * Low Instensity Steady State cardio or LISS, involves activity at around 70 percent of the maximum heart rate or below.
     * strengthens the heart and develops Qmax (quantified maximal cardiac output) by allowing the heart to fully relax between beats.
 Building a stronger heart also leads to a lower resting heart rate as each beat is more effective.
   * High Intensity Interval Training or HIIT
     * excellent for fat loss because it depletes available energy in muscles and bloodstream.
     * shorter timeframe
     * increases density of mitochondria, allowing more efficient energy production
   * Both LISS and HIIT improve V02 max
 * Cycles
   * Total volume of weekly/monthly training may be the most important factor for hypertrophy.
 Once a week is likely suboptimal.
   * Minimum volume is 2-5 sets to failure per muscle group per week, optimal is 9-18 sets and varies by muscle group.